python/cpython/Doc/c-api/marshal.rst

 Numeric values are stored with the least significant byte first.

-The module supports two versions of the data format: version 0 is the historical version, version 1 (new in Python 2.4) shares interned strings in the file, and upon unmarshalling. *Py_MARSHAL_VERSION* indicates the current file format (currently 1).
+The module supports two versions of the data format: version 0 is the historical version, version 1 shares interned strings in the file, and upon unmarshalling.
+Version 2 uses a binary format for floating point numbers.
+*Py_MARSHAL_VERSION* indicates the current file format (currently 2).

 .. cfunction:: void PyMarshal_WriteLongToFile(long value, FILE *file, int version)